htefera/TPC-DS-Benchmarking/README.md

-# Transaction Processing Performance Council (TPC) Decision-Support Benchmarking
+## Transaction Processing Performance Council Decision-Support (TPC-DS Benchmarking) Over Microsoft Azure
 ## Introduction
 TPC-DS stands for the Decision-Support benchmark that was designed by the Transaction Processing Performance Council (TPC).
 The purpose of TPC benchmarks is to provide relevant and objective performance measures to industry users.
 To achieve that purpose, TPC benchmark specifications require benchmark tests to be implemented with systems, products, technologies and pricing that: